ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### How can I thread the mailing list in mutt?

+{% include faq-out-of-date.html %}

-The Ruby mailing list software adds a prefix to the subject lines, for example [ruby-talk:1234].
+For some of the Ruby mailing lists, the mailing list software adds a prefix to the subject lines, for example `ruby-core:1234`.
 This can confuse the threading in some mail user agents.

 In mutt, you can get threading to work using the following variable setting.